-Details About Your SOS Session
+Prepare For Your SOS Session

-Things to DO before SOS
+Things to do before SOS

 Register your emergency contacts at auburn.edu/emergencycontacts.
 You will need your AU user name and password to log in to the page.
 You will then be prompted for your cell phone number for emergency alerts (AU ALERT) and contact information for your parents and/or others you want notified if you’re involved in an emergency or crisis.